cosmos/sdk-tutorials/academy/4-my-own-chain/migration.md

 Note the new error [`ErrCannotAddToLeaderboard`](https://github.com/cosmos/b9-checkers-academy-draft/blob/ed8c76836d797af891414391f21d2f5b5f1eb6fa/x/checkers/types/errors.go#L33).

-You are now through most of the leaderboard preparation and the only thing left is to call your new functions at the right junctures:
+This completes most of the leaderboard preparation.
+The only task left is to call your new functions at the right junctures:

 1. On a win: